statdivlab/raoBust/README.md

 <!-- badges: end -->

-`raoBust`, at its core, gives you all the important information from `glm()`, but also with model misspecification-robust Rao tests (also called score tests) and Wald tests.
+`raoBust`, at its core, gives you all the important information from `glm()`, but also with robust score tests.
+Robust score tests are robust (in error rate control) to many forms of model misspecification.

 Robust score tests have outstanding error rate performance in small samples, **and** when your data is not drawn from a parametric family